A growing population of the world lives in cities, often in informal areas crowded with makeshift dwellings that lack basic utilities.

 By and for the community

 AVSI has sought to address this through projects to upgrade informal urban areas, integrating two components: physical infrastructure rehabilitation and socioeconomic support for the community in order to build human and social capital necessary for sustainability over the long-term.
 Both components always give priority to a participatory approach, supporting and strengthening local associations, intermediary bodies, public and private providers serving these areas, promoting their integration into the surrounding city.

 National governments and global institutions engaged in urban revitalization, including Cities Alliance, the World Bank and the European Union, have recognized AVSI's work and methodology of intensive community participation at all stages of the complex programming effort.
 As a result, fruitful collaboration with a range of stakeholders has led to considerable scaling-up of existing programs and replication in other regions and countries, in a promising example of South-South cooperation.

 A. Technical assistance to large-scale government urban planning using community participatory approach

 B. Planning and implementation of physical infrastructure improvements at the community level, including housing rehabilitation and support for property and land tenure rights issues.

-Presentation from 2009 G8 in Rome, Italy, highlighting educational components of urban upgrading interventions in Bahia State in Brazil
+Presentation from Rio+20 in Brazil in 2012, highlighting educational components of urban upgrading interventions in Bahia State in Brazil